p-fernandez/ts-rate-limiter/README.md

 # ts-rate-limiter
-Some implementations of classic rate limiters
+Some implementations of classic rate limiters using TypeScript